hello-robot/stretch_web_teleop/documentation/tutorial.md

 ## Overview of Layout
 We have a variety of layouts that you can load.
 We will start by exploring one of the layouts and how to can customize it to your liking.

 There are two tabs: `Navigation` and `Manipulation`.
 The `Navigation` tab has a overhead video stream from a fish eye camera and a video stream from a Realsense camera.
-The `Manipulation` tab has the same video streams from as the `Navigation` tab and an additional video stream from a fish eye camera mounted on the gripper.
+The `Manipulation` tab has the same video streams as the `Navigation` tab and an additional video stream from a fish eye camera mounted on the gripper.
 The overhead fish eye video stream in the `Manipulation` tab is cropped and rotated to focus on the arm and gripper.

 | Navigation Tab                           | Manipulation Tab                             |
 |----------------------------------------- | -------------------------------------------- |